MicrosoftDocs/memdocs/memdocs/configmgr/comanage/tutorial-co-manage-new-devices.md

 6. After you complete the export, locate the .pfx file and place a copy of it in *C:\Certs* on the Configuration Manager primary site server that will manage internet-based clients.

-   The *Certs8* folder is a temporary folder to use while you're moving certificates between servers.
+   The *Certs* folder is a temporary folder to use while you're moving certificates between servers.
 You access the certificate file from the primary site server when you deploy the CMG to Azure.

 After you copy the certificate to the primary site server, you can delete the certificate from the personal certificate store on the member server.